 Custom Oro Application

 No two businesses are alike.
-This motto is part of Oro products philosophy and this is why flexibility is one of the key principles that drive architecture in Oro.
+This motto is part of Oro’s product philosophy, which is why flexibility is one of the fundamental principles driving architecture.
 Depending on what you are planning to build, you can create your custom application with minimum functions starting either with OroPlatform, or OroCRM, or OroCommerce application as a baseline.
 No matter what is your starting point, there is no difference in the customization process.

 Application Repository and Installation

-Before you start working on a new project, it is important to have version control system in place.
+Before you start working on a new project, it is essential to have a version control system in place.
 The easiest way to start is to fork application repository of OroPlatform, OroCRM or OroCommerce on GitHub.

 Once code repository is ready, please follow installation instructions.

-When your application is up and running, you can use development mode to work on customizations.
-In order to warm up the application cache in development mode please run:
+You can use development mode to work on customizations when your application is up and running.
+To warm up the application cache in development mode, please run:

 php bin/console cache:clear --env=dev

-To access application in development mode, add index_dev.php to the base URL
+To access the application in development mode, add index_dev.php to the base URL

 Application Custom Code

-Please note that Oro application has several differences compared to Symfony Standard Edition.
+Please note that the Oro application has several differences compared to Symfony Standard Edition.

-Typically, to create a custom application you may follow the common steps:
+Typically, to create a custom application you may follow the typical steps:

-Oro applications are open source and may be deployed to the on-premise environments.
-Deployment method could be different depending on organization requirements and infrastructure.
-You can design your custom deployment process, noting the following recommendations:
+Oro applications are open source and can be deployed to on-premise environments.
+Deployment methods can vary depending on organization requirements and infrastructure.
+You can design your custom deployment process but make sure you follow the recommendations below:

 Oro applications are scalable.